aramidefemi/flutter-co-walking-app/README.md

 This section contains details about the project structure.

 Under lib folder, we have the following:
-1. Constants: this use contain all static strings like a string to a route
+1. Constants: this should contain all static strings like a string to a route
 2. Models: this should contain all the data model
 3. Services: this is where we put classes and method interacting with firebase
 4. UI: We put everything concerning the user interface in here.